 Your website is not only your business card, but also the main hub of how you project yourself and your business to the world.
 It’s an investment for both the present and the future of your business, and should be a critical piece in your overall growth strategy.

 So take a look at your current website.
 Have you done your due diligence and measured your own online presence against others in your field?
-Have you taken into account where you place in a Google search result compared to your competitors?
+Have you taken into account where you place in a Google search result compared to your competitors with an SEO Audit?
 Have you done everything to prepare your website so that potential clients will decide to work with you instead of them?

-Next time you feel an overwhelming urge to download Photoshop or crack open Dreamweaver, ask yourself these questions:
+Next time you feel an overwhelming urge to download Photoshop or crack open WordPress or Wix, ask yourself these questions:

 1. How much is my time worth per hour?